kmanpearl/7712_alignment_and_assembly/README.md

 # 7712_assembly_and_alignment

-This command line application aligns DNA sequence reads to a query sequence, then assembles contigs from all aligned reads.
+Currently, this command line application aligns DNA sequence reads to a query sequence, then assembles contigs from all aligned reads.
 There are two main steps to this program, alignment and assembly.

 1. Alignment: Reads and query sequences are divided into kmers.